lephix/lephix.github.io/_posts/2020-05-13-maven-tricks.md

 + Force update repository: `-U`

 ## Add git info into a static file
 In SprintBoot, you can directly visit it by url http://host/git.json.
+Build time and commit id are included.

 ```
 <plugin>